COVID VACCINES FOR PRO-LIFE CHRISTIANS

 He encourages other Pro-Life believers to vaccinate, saying “Taking the COVID vaccine is morally right.”

-Sadly, over 1 million Americans have died from COVID-19.
+Sadly, over 100 million Americans have been infected by COVID-19, and over 1 million Americans have died from the disease.

-But American science is leading the way at stopping this deadly disease.
+But American science has led the way in stopping this deadly disease.

 And Americans are leading the world in total vaccinations, with over two-thirds of all Americans having chosen to get vaccinated.